The Gymnosperm Database

 Remarkable Specimens

-Averyanov et al. (2014) state that stands of var. anemophila on mountain tops of Xe Xap protected area in eastern Saravan province (Laos) near the Vietnamese border have some trees 40 m tall and 1.5 m in diameter.
+Averyanov et al. (2014) state that stands of var. anemophila on mountain tops of Xe Xap protected area in eastern Saravan province (Laos) near the Laos-Viet Nam border have some trees 40 m tall and 1.5 m in diameter.
 They also cite similar stands from the southern part of the Nakai Nam Theun protected area (Khammouan province).

 Hiep et al. (2004) assert maximum ages of "several hundred years" without supporting data, and Averyanov et al. (2014) allege many trees older than 500 years, without supporting data.